This week we are taking a look at Christina Aguilera’s style — specifically the iconic Xtina of the 2000s.

 Just when we were getting too comfortable with her look, Christina switched it up on us and re-created her style towards a classier and vintage look.

-Here, she pulls off a simple slip dress with feminine jewelry and back to her soft, blonde locks.
+Here, she pulls off a glam blue dress with feminine jewelry and back to her soft, blonde locks.

-In 2007, staying true to her new image, she kept it simple with a pretty white flowery top and jeans.
-But she would not be the same without her accessories: fedora hat, oversized sunglasses, layered necklaces, and bracelets on both wrists.
+In 2007, staying true to her new image, she kept it classy in a skirt suit.
+But she would not be the same without her accessories: long necklace, a brooch, slouchy boots, tights, and the decade’s favorite Alexander McQueen skull scarf.

 Christina Aguilera 2000s Style — Outfit Ideas: